 Disponible en Anglais seulement

-A fearless litigator, Byron is known for his bench strength and his ability to advocate for and defend our clients and their businesses
+Byron is known for his bench strength and his ability to advocate for and defend our clients and their businesses.

 Byron’s practice includes corporate and commercial litigation, class actions and public law litigation.
 He regularly acts for corporations, individuals and government agencies in commercial litigation before the courts and private arbitration panels.
 Byron has considerable expertise in class action defense of financial institutions and product liability claims against manufacturers and distributors of pharmaceutical, medical device and consumer products and services.
 Byron also litigates and advises public and private entities on constitutional and administrative law.